MicrosoftDocs/mixed-reality/mixed-reality-docs/mr-dev-docs/develop/javascript/tutorials/babylonjs-webxr-piano/keyboard-model-02.md

     * **topWidth**: width of the top part
     * **bottomWidth**: width of the bottom part
     * **topPositionX**: x-position of the top part relative to the bottom part
-    * **wholePositionX**: x-position of the whole key relative to the end point of the octave (the right edge of key B).
+    * **wholePositionX**: x-position of the whole key relative to the end point of the register (the right edge of key B).
     * **register**: register that the key belongs to (a number between 0 and 8)
-    * **referencePositionX**: x-coordinate of the end point of the octave (used as a reference point).
+    * **referencePositionX**: x-coordinate of the end point of the register (used as a reference point).

-    By separating `wholePositionX` and `referencePositionX`, we are able to initialize the `props` parameters needed to create a specific type of key (e.g. C) within any register, and then add on `register` and `referencePositionX` when creating that key in a specific register (e.g. C4, C5).
+    By separating `wholePositionX` and `referencePositionX`, we are able to initialize the `props` parameters needed to create a specific type of key (e.g. C) within any register, and then add on `register` and `referencePositionX` to the `props` when creating that key in a specific register (e.g. C4, C5).

 1. Similarly, we can also write a generic function to create a black key.
 Let's expand the `buildKey()` function to include that logic: